-Half of the bigger companies in the eurozone area are seeking acquisitions in the region as the sovereign debt crisis has boosted opportunities, according to a survey by Accenture Plc (ACN), the world’s second-largest technology consulting company.
+Half of the bigger companies in the eurozone area are seeking acquisitions in the region as the sovereign debt crisis has boosted opportunities, according to a survey by Accenture Plc (ACN:US), the world’s second-largest technology consulting company.

 “The eurozone remains a good long-term bet and a significant number of high performing companies see opportunities for organic and inorganic growth,” Mark Spelman, managing director of strategy at Accenture, said today in a statement.